Setting up the Remove Branding add-on

 Once you're done setting it up, select Verify next to DKIM.

-Changing the domain will change the pop out URL for the direct chat link and also the Personal Page domain.
-In a future update, this will also apply to the Knowledge Base.
+Changing the domain will change the popout URL, direct chat link, and also the Chat Page domain.

 To customize the domain for these features you will need to enter the domain name you want to use then create a CNAME record in your domain manager.